-12 Code of Practice Appeal Board - Reports to the ABPI Board of Management company to the ABPI Board.
-Such a report may be made notwithstanding the fact that the company has provided an undertaking requested by either the Panel or the Appeal Board.
+Code of Practice Appeal Board - Reports to the ABPI Board of Management

+- 12.1 Where the Appeal Board considers that the conduct of a company in relation to the Code or a particular case before it warrants such action, it may report the company to the ABPI Board.
+Such a report may be made notwithstanding the fact that the company has provided an undertaking requested by either the Panel or the Appeal Board. - 12.2 Where such a report is made to the ABPI Board, the ABPI Board may suspend or expel the company from the ABPI.